 ENSEMBLE POLYMNIA TRUST

-IIn concert, award-winning Conductor Sarah Bisley Schneider has directed the State Opera Stara Zagora ("Carmen") and the State Opera Burgas in Bulgaria (“La Traviata”), the State Hermitage Orchestra of St. Petersburg, the orchestra of L'Opéra de Massy in Paris, the Savaria Symphony Orchestra of Szombathély Hungary, Mariahilfer Oper in Vienna, Ensemble Polymnia in Austria and France, and in New Zealand – the Aorangi Symphony Orchestra and Singers, the Nelson Symphony Orchestra and Opera Waikato.
+Award-winning Conductor Sarah Bisley Schneider has directed the Oleg Danovski Opera and Ballet Theatre, Constanta, Romania ("Rigoletto"), the State Opera Stara Zagora ("Carmen") and the State Opera Burgas in Bulgaria (“La Traviata”), the State Hermitage Orchestra of St. Petersburg, the orchestra of L'Opéra de Massy in Paris, the Savaria Symphony Orchestra of Szombathély Hungary, Mariahilfer Oper in Vienna, Ensemble Polymnia in Austria and France, and in New Zealand – the Aorangi Symphony Orchestra and Singers, the Nelson Symphony Orchestra and Opera Waikato.

 In 2017 she received the prestigious “Pro Cultura Hungarica” prize from the government of Hungary at a ceremony in Budapest.
 A rare distinction, this prize honours artists for excellence in their promotion of Hungarian culture – and was granted to a Conductor for the first time ever in the Southern Hemisphere.